-At our Animal Replacement Centre of Excellence (ARC 1.0) in London, Dr Adrian Biddle and his team are embarking on a project to develop reliable animal free methods to understand how tumour cells spread and invade other organs of the human body (known as metastasis).
+At our Animal Replacement Centre of Excellence (ARC 1.0) in London, Dr Adrian Biddle and his team are embarking on a project to develop reliable animal-free methods to understand how cancer cells spread and invade other organs of the human body (known as metastasis).

 Cancer is, during this century, expected to be the leading cause of death and the most significant obstacle to increasing life expectancy in every country in the world.

 Approximately 90% of cancer-related deaths are not associated with primary tumours but with secondary tumours resulting from the spread of cancer cells throughout the body.
 This is called the metastatic process – which is still poorly understood, mainly because researchers have difficulty modelling it in lab environments.

 Over the last few years there have been over 800 academic publications reporting the use of mice in experiments for the study of with the use of around 50 mice per study.
 The number of such studies has increased 114% over the last 5 years and continues to increase year on year.